 One potentially uncomfortable question: What if NIST says, “We don’t want NTS-KEM?”
 What if they decided at the last minute for some technical reason that we can’t foresee?

 To be honest, it doesn’t matter.
 It doesn’t matter anymore, because we have built our own reputation in the crypto community and in the defense community and so on.
-I believe I coined the phrase hybridization back in 2015.
+I believe I coined the phrase hybridisation back in 2015.
 NTS or Classic McEliece is based on the McEliece crypto system.
 I’m sure you know it’s extremely powerful, extremely secure.
 It was invented more than 40 years ago, and people have all concluded it’s NP-hard.
 No one can crack it.
 At the same time, it does come with this longer key size and so on.
 It may not be usable in every single use case, but our expertise and knowhow through the past few years is no longer built on just one trick.
 It’s like, “If it’s lattice, what kinds of characteristics are there?”
 Then we don’t use the different lattice candidates, and so on.

 In fact, for the NATO VPN test, we did not even put in our own Classic McEliece, because we knew it would be much better and faster and more efficient to use a mix of lattice and multivaried and assortment instead.
 It’s that kind of thinking that we have.
-If people like the German government, even before the NIST standardization, have already said Classic McEliece is good enough for their purpose — they have already asked their agencies and enterprises, “If you have a relevant use case with that, you don’t have to wait for NIST anymore.”
+If people like the German government, even before the NIST standardisation, have already said Classic McEliece is good enough for their purpose — they have already asked their agencies and enterprises, “If you have a relevant use case with that, you don’t have to wait for NIST anymore.”
 For example, in secure messaging, Classic McEliece is really superior — why would you want to use others?
 It depends on the use case and the customer requirements.

 And then, at that point, you have your team continuing to poke at it and torture-test it over time and be aware of anything that develops with your approach.

 That’s correct.
 Because now, having waited for all the years, I’ll be honest with you — there were several occasions that we were thinking whether we were way ahead of the time, whether people appreciate it or even want that.
 Should we just forget about it and just retire?
 But then we decided to persist on it, and now, everyone is talking about PQC.
 The market is definitely here.
 There are findings here.
-Now, because a lot of people have been procrastinating the need to do anything until NIST makes its announcement, I hope this standardization announcement that they’re going to make in April is going to be the beginning of some form of migration.
+Now, because a lot of people have been procrastinating the need to do anything until NIST makes its announcement, I hope this standardisation announcement that they’re going to make in April is going to be the beginning of some form of migration.

 I believe the first pot of gold would be made by all the consultant firms.
 They are the ones who will be able to start preaching to their clients and say, “We have to think about it if you’re going to be —” because everyone’s now migrating to the cloud.
 If people are doing vendor selection today, then why don’t you have a look at quantum-safe or quantum-ready solutions?
 I’m based in the U.K., but I know Joe Biden has this 30-year infrastructure-renewal plan.
 I have lost count whether he’s committed $6 trillion or $7 trillion by now, but I know one of the questions in their RFIs or RFQs is, “What are you doing about quantum?”
 As you can imagine, if people are going to renew all the highways, all the railways, all the power grids and waterworks, and so on, a quantum attack is very likely in the next 10, 15, 20 years.
 If they’re doing it now, why don’t they future-proof it?